goddev420/Makoto-R1/README.md

 # Open R1

-*A fully open reproduction of DeepSeek-R1.
+*A fully open reproduction of DeepSeek-R1 and modified for Makoto-R1.
 This repo is a work in progress, let's build it together!*

 ## Overview